 The SDG16 in the Pacific report, which measures Sustainable Development Goal 16 (SDG16), shows that strong institutions ensuring justice and promoting peace will not only reduce violence, but also foster the social structures and attitudes that create an environment where Pacific Islanders can flourish.

-SDG16, Peace, Justice and Strong Institutions, is an element of the United Nations’ Sustainable Development Goal plan, also known as the global goals, which are a universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity.
+SDG16, Peace, Justice and Strong Institutions, is an element of the UN’s Sustainable Development Goal plan, also known as the global goals.
+They are a universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity.

-Pacific Island countries have maintained good relations with neighbouring countries and there are significant flows of people and trade between the countries in the Pacific.
+Pacific Island countries have maintained good relations with neighbouring countries.
+There are significant flows of people and trade between the countries in the Pacific.

 Despite this, Papua New Guinea and Solomon Islands have both experienced substantial violent conflict.
 As recently as 2012, the Akul and Kambrip tribes in the Enga Province in Papua New Guinea were embroiled in armed conflict, leading to 57 deaths.

-Fiji had the highest percentage of women reporting physical violence at over 60 per cent, whereas Solomon Islands had the highest reports of sexual violence at 55 per cent.
-As data on violence against women is underreported, the actual rates of violence against women are higher than surveys suggest.
+Fiji had the highest percentage of women reporting physical violence at over 60%.
+Meanwhile, the Solomon Islands had the highest reports of sexual violence at 55%.